mrkkrj/TrianglePP/docs/README.md

     Delaunay trGenerator(delaunayInput);
     trGenerator.Triangulate();

 That's all!
-Now let have a look at the generated triangulation.
+Now let's have a look at the generated triangulation.

 ### Iterating over results